kili-technology/kili-python-sdk/docs/sdk/tutorials/export_a_kili_project.md

 You can specify label filters directly in the `.assets` and the `.labels` methods.
 The available filters are listed in the arguments of [`.assets`](https://python-sdk-docs.kili-technology.com/latest/sdk/asset/#kili.queries.asset.__init__.QueriesAsset.assets) and [`.labels`](https://python-sdk-docs.kili-technology.com/latest/sdk/label/#kili.queries.label.__init__.QueriesLabel.labels) methods.

-Once done, you can write the conversion code to obtain the data in the format you need.
+When done, you can write the conversion code to obtain the data in the format that you need.

-**Get all the assets, but each will only have the labels with a consensus mark above 0.7**
+**Get only the assets that have labels with a consensus mark above 0.7**
 ```python
 assets = kili.assets("<your_project_id>", fields=["externalId", "labels.jsonResponse"], label_consensus_mark_gt=0.7)
 # + asset conversion code